 We would recommend purchasing your ticket in advance and skipping the line.

 Originally the Town Hall was one of the houses located in the stunning Old Town Square.
-Throughout the years the Town Hall grew in size as they purchased other nearby houses totally 5 in all.
+Throughout the years the Town Hall grew in size as they purchased other nearby houses total 5 in all.
 It dates back to 1338 and it was one of the most beautiful monuments in Prague’s Old Town.

 Did you know…….